 When the limit is hit we return a 429 response.
 If we do return a 429 then we still retain and process the data you have sent.
 We put the request on an internal queue and process it when demand is lower.
 This means that the data in the dashboard, and the data used for subsequent fraud scoring will be complete.
 There is no need to retry your request from this point of view.

-If you set score=true on the request then we recommend that you treat the response as if Ravelin is uncontactable (so either allow the transaction or apply 3DS depending on your internal policies).
+If you requested a recommendation then you should treat the response as if Ravelin is uncontactable (so either allow the transaction or apply 3DS depending on your internal policies).
 We do not recommend you retry the request as this will likely extend the period of rate limiting.
 Please consult our guide on handling errors for more detail.

 Ravelin also imposes a per-customer rate limit of 50 events per minute, per CustomerID.
 We’ve set this at a level that only badly-behaving customers should reach, so we only expect this limit to be triggered in the event of a customer that is deliberately behaving badly or where there is a bug in the integration.